Issactly/AU-Game/README.md

 ATK TYPES | DESCRIPTION
 ------- | -------
-Physical | Physical attacks, magic users can also cause Physical atk dmg using things like magically summoned weapons Magic (unspecified) |
-Dark |
-Light |
-Energy |
-Fire |
-Frost |
+Physical | Anything that physically touches counts as physical atk dmg.
+(Ex:agic users with summoned or casted weapons, frost users using ice to stab or punch, etc)
+Magic (unspecified) | Things like spells or generally uncategorized things like psychic moves.
+Magic can be a mix of different elements as well so it's very versatile
+Dark | Uses things like shadows, 'dark' maps give buffs to chars with this atk type Light | Uses light and reflections, 'bright' maps and 'wet' maps give buffs to most chars with this atk type Energy | Not the same as stamina or electric, mainly used by futuristic and magic atk type chars though Fire | Heat, lava, fire.
+Mainly used by hellish atk type chars Frost | Ice, snow, frost and some weather.
+A rare atk type

 -----------------------------

 If you've made it to the end, thank you!
 We greatly appreciate your time and would like to invite you to leave us some feedback [here!](https://docs.google.com/forms/d/e/1FAIpQLSesd4gTi5ZUEK2DO-7eLdNplixIX63zn9UX01jEYOi4RlJAPA/viewform?usp=sf_link).
 Updates to this page will happen sporatically so feel free to check back anytime!
 Most of this ~~If not all~~ will get moved to the wiki but thats much later down the road.
 Thanks again!
 Happy web surfing!